(Estimated reading time: 22 minutes)

 This needs-analysis requires three strategic components for it to work.
 The first is confidentiality.
 The aim is to understand both individual and organizational challenges from the standpoint of those affected by them.
 Many employees would be fearful to speak openly and honestly about the challenges and problems they encounter while executing their daily tasks and responsibilities.
 The fear of reprisal from management is often too strong to allow candid responses, whether that fear was experienced within the organization or elsewhere in their work history.
 The social worker takes a strategic approach, becoming a confidant while assuring the employee that everything said will be kept confidential, preferably using a signed agreement.

 That confidentiality creates a foundation for the second part: a psychologically safe environment.
 Throughout these interviews, the social worker demonstrates and practices affirmation and encouragement, unconditional positive regard for the individual, knowledge of individual and broader cultural challenges, versatility in recognizing and overcoming resistance, and assessment skills leading to questions not previously asked.
-These skills are used to obtain both objective and subjective assessments of the organization as a whole, all from the perspective of each individual within that organization.
+These skills are used to obtain subjective assessments of the organization as a whole, all from the perspective of each individual within that organization.

 While collecting this data, the worker is attentive to unidentified challenges not previously cited in the deductive analysis.
 These challenges can be either individual or systemic in nature.
 Individual challenges are noted before setting them aside for later.
 Systemic challenges are organized into themes, such as talent and knowledge base, cultural sensitivity, onboarding and training processes, interpersonal effectiveness and team building, and leadership development.

 Facilitating these conversations also requires a third part to the strategy: strategic cooperation with HR.
 As previously mentioned, HR represents organizational needs rather than the individual or community.
 This is expected and welcomed, as both sides work together to create balance throughout the process.
 One example of this partnership would be HR’s agreement not to seek and exploit the data collected, while the worker agrees to alert HR in the event that a “deal-breaker” is evoked, such as an employee disclosing their intention to harm an individual or the organization.
-These deal-breakers would be explicitly stated and acknowledged at the beginning of any interview (also acknowledged through signatures).
+These deal-breakers would be explicitly stated and acknowledged at the beginning of any interview, and acknowledged through signatures.
 This is one of many examples of this strategic partnership.

 Once the interviews are finished, personally identifiable markers are cleansed from these interviews, and/or marked private before presenting systemic challenges to leadership for discussion and strategic analysis.
-Meanwhile, the worker standing ready to provide additional clarification and/or possible suggestions for improvement.
+Meanwhile, the worker stands ready to provide additional clarification and/or possible suggestions for improvement.
 The perspective of social work naturally leads to many innovative solutions across areas such as training, communication strategies, collaborative partnerships, and improving organizational policies and processes.

 While leadership takes some time to digest the systemic challenges presented through the needs analysis, the worker turns his/her attention towards addressing individual challenges also identified throughout the needs analysis.
 This is another area where workers are well-suited, as social workers are trained in methods and tactics for having difficult conversations with people regarding personal problems.
 Oftentimes, it is not a lack of perception that prevents someone from seeking help, but the lack of a motivational nudge provided by someone in a collaborative relationship as a first principle.